-All "objects" in EVS are converted to separate layers based upon the EVS object name (as shown in the viewer's Object_Selector).
+All "objects" in EVS are converted to separate layers based upon the EVS object name (as shown in the viewer's Object\Selector).

-- Z Scale [Number] Accepts Z Scale (vertical exaggeration) from other modules - View [View] Connects to the viewer to receive all objects in the view - Input Object [Renderable]: Receives inputs from one or more module's red port write vector gis geology to raster geology_to_raster is used in conjunction with krig_3d_geology with rectilinear grids of geologic data.
-A large number of formats are supported such as Surfer and ESRI grids.
-For some formats, each cell in your grid should be the same size.
-This will require you to adjust the extents of your grid and set the grid resolution according to:
+- Z Scale [Number] Accepts Z Scale (vertical exaggeration) from other modules - View [View] Connects to the viewer to receive all objects in the view - Input Object [Renderable]: Receives inputs from one or more module's red port write\vector\gis

-The write_vector_gis module will create a file in one of the following vector formats: ESRI Shapefile (.shp); GMT ASCII Vectors (.gmt); and MapInfo TAB (.tab).
-Module
+The write\vector\gis module will create a file in one of the following vector formats: ESRI Shapefile (\.shp); GMT ASCII Vectors (\.gmt); and MapInfo TAB (\.tab).